yasingultekin/yasingultekin/README.md

 I prefer React for front-end development.
 <br/>

-- React, Git, GitHub, JavaScript, Python, HTML5, CSS3, Bootstrap .
+- React, Git, GitHub, JavaScript, Python, HTML5, CSS3, Bootstrap.

 - 💬 Dont hesitate to ask me about anything that you want to learn.